Last updated on March 11th, 2022 at 11:36 pm

 The Zanzibar Archipelago lies in the Indian Ocean, off the coast of Tanzania.
 It’s made up of 3 main islands (Unguja, Pemba and Mafia), plus a number of smaller islands.
 Unguja, the largest island is what most people talk about when they refer to Zanzibar.

 The word Zanzibar is said to have both Persian and Arabic origins – from the Persian “Zangh Bar” loosely translating as “land of the black people”, or from Arabic “Zayn Z’al Barr” which means ‘Fair is this land”.

 Often described as a ‘cultural melting pot’, owing to the various different peoples who’ve settled here over the ages.
-All of which have all left their mark in one way on this island, whether it be in the architecture, the customs, the food, the beliefs, religion or on the people themselves.
+All of whom have left their mark in one way on this island, whether it be in the architecture, the customs, the food, the beliefs, religion or on the people themselves.

-This also meant that it was at the forefront at the slave trade during its peak in the 19th century when men, women and children were forced into slavery on the mainland, brutalized, chained and auctioned at the slave market then shipped off to other parts of the world.
-If they survived the journeys.
-Many didn’t.
+This also meant that it was at the forefront of the slave trade during its peak in the 19th century when men, women, and children were forced into slavery on the mainland, brutalized, chained, and auctioned at the slave market then shipped off to other parts of the world.

-Nowadays, it’s a place where the modern world meets the old world as traditional dhows (sailing boats) line the harbour alongside yachts and catamarans.
+Nowadays, Zanzibar is a land of contrasts.
+It’s a place where the modern world meets the old world as traditional dhows (sailing boats) line the harbour alongside yachts and catamarans.
 A place of beauty and decay.
 With dark winding alleys and beautiful open beaches.
-A place to pray and and place to party.
+A place to pray and place to party.

 Stone Town is UNESCO World Heritage Site and the kind of place you could spend days and days wandering around.
 But if you don’t have a lot of time, you need to make the most of it!

 Wondering how long to spend in Stone Town, Zanzibar?